Adlink-ROS/sparse_bundle_adjustment_ros2/readme.md

 $ ament build --only-packages sparse_bundle_adjustment

 For isolated build
-$ ament build --isolated --build-tests --symlink-install --only sparse_bundle_adjustment
+$ ament build --isolated --symlink-install --only sparse_bundle_adjustment

 ## As libraries in other ROS 2.0 pkg
 Add "find_package(sparse_bundle_adjustment REQUIRED)" in your CMakeLists.txt